micmejia/bible-dump/AMPC/Hebrews/Heb 1.md

-[But] in [^b]the last of these days He has spoken to us in [the person of a] Son, Whom He appointed Heir _and_ lawful Owner of all things, also by _and_ through Whom He created the worlds _and_ the reaches of space _and_ the ages of time [He made, produced, built, operated, and arranged them in order].
+[But] in the last of these days He has spoken to us in [the person of a] Son, Whom He appointed Heir _and_ lawful Owner of all things, also by _and_ through Whom He created the worlds _and_ the reaches of space _and_ the ages of time [He made, produced, built, operated, and arranged them in order].